IIFL

 (Reporting by Vivek Kumar M)

-India New Issue-IIFL Finance to issue 13-month bonds, bankers say
+India New Issue-IIFL Finance accepts bids for 13-month bonds, bankers say

-MUMBAI, March 19 (Reuters) - India's IIFL Finance IIFL.NS plans to raise 6 billion rupees ($69 million), which includes a greenshoe option of 2 billion rupees, selling bonds maturing in 13 months, three bankers said on Wednesday.
+MUMBAI, March 19 (Reuters) - India's IIFL Finance IIFL.NS has accepted bids worth 4 billion rupees ($46.25 million) for bonds maturing in 13 months, three bankers said on Wednesday.

-The company has invited bids from bankers and investors later in the day, they said.
+The company will pay an annual coupon of 9.90% and had invited bids from bankers and investors earlier in the day, they said.

 The company did not immediately respond to a Reuters request for comment.